adriankarp/adriankarp/README.md

 ## 🚀 About Me
-💻 I'm a JavaScript application developer
+💻 I'm a JavaScript developer, actively learning to become full-stack.

 🔨 Currently working as Application Developer @ IBM